C/1769 P1 (Messier): Discovery and observations

 At the Naval Observatory in Paris, late in the evening of 8 August 1769 Charles Messier in his routine telescope search for comets saw a small nebulosity just above the horizon in the constellation Aries.
 On the next evening he saw the nebulosity by unassisted eye and confirmed it to be a comet due to its motion in the sky.
-On August 15 Messier estimated the length of the comet's tail to be 6°.
-Giovanni Domenico Maraldi and César François Cassini de Thury saw the comet for the first time on August 22 by telescope and later by unassisted eye.
-Chinese observers reported a “broom star” appearing on August 24 in the southeastern sky.
-Jean François Marie de Surville observed the comet in the pre-dawn of August 26 from a ship off the Philippines and reported the comet as having a tail but not bright.
+On 15 August Messier estimated the length of the comet's tail to be 6°.
+Giovanni Domenico Maraldi and César François Cassini de Thury saw the comet for the first time on 22 August by telescope and later by unassisted eye.
+Chinese observers reported a "broom star" appearing on 24 August in the southeastern sky.
+Jean-François-Marie de Surville observed the comet in the pre-dawn of 26 August from a ship off the Philippines and reported the comet as having a tail but not bright.